natyrix/algorand/README.md

 - `requirements.txt`: a text file lsiting the projet's dependancies
 - `.gitignore`: a text file listing files and folders to be ignored
 - `README.md`: Markdown text with a brief explanation of the project and the repository structure.
+- `.teal`: Compiled teal files of a smart contract written using pyteal.

 ***